 Day 1: Cusco Arrival – Cusco City Tour

 Our team will meet you at the airport on arrival and take you to your centrally located hotel in Cusco.
-At 1:00 pm, we begin the Cusco City Tour, visiting the Plaza de Armas, historic streets, Qorikancha (Temple of the Sun), and the impressive Inca sites of Sacsayhuamán, Qenqo, Puca Pucara, and Tambomachay.
+At 1:00 pm, begin the Cusco City Tour, with a short walking tour visiting the Main Square, 12-Angled Stone Street, San Blas, Loreto Street, Qoricancha (Temple of the Sun), and the impressive Inca sites of Sacsayhuaman, Qenqo, Puca Pucara, and Tambomachay.
 We finish at the Cristo Blanco viewpoint for a panoramic look over the city before we drop you off at the hotel.
-Take it easy today—Cusco is high altitude, so gentle acclimatization is key.
+Take it easy today, Cusco is high-altitude, so gentle acclimatization is key.

 - Hotel: San Agustin or similar